Pictogrammers/Components/src/pg/tooltip/README.md

 # `<pg-tooltip>`

-The `pg-tooltip` component should be placed on the top level.
-It then is wired to a shared event.
+The `pg-tooltip` component is placed near the root of the web application.
+Tooltips render above all elements.

 ```typescript
 import '@pictogrammers/components/pg/tooltip';